Vickeejai/ABC-Stationery/README.md

  - A market research or survey should be conducted by A B C Stationary to get feedback from their end users on how to improve their products.
  - The production of Staplers, Markers and Notepads should be suspended indefinitely because it is producing no significant revenue even with high manufacturing cost.

+   By following these steps, A B C Stationary will be able to have reasonable profits in years to come.